kryo2k/node-simple-site/README.md

 * ruby (1.9.x)

-   `gem install compass breakpoint susy toolkit`
+   `gem install compass breakpoint toolkit`

 ## Configuration
 There is one default config file, located in cfg/default.json.
 Default configuration can be extended by